 We used a plasma needle similar to the design reported in [11].
-It consists of a handpiece, a gas supply, and a high-frequency generator.
-The handpiece, Fig. 1(a), has three fittings: a gas inlet, an electrical feedthrough, and a nozzle.
+It consists of a handset, a gas supply, and a high-frequency generator.
+The handset, Fig. 1(a), has three fittings: a gas inlet, an electrical feedthrough, and a nozzle.
 The most important features are inside the nozzle, Fig. 1(b).
 At the center of the nozzle is a tungsten neurology needle, with a diameter of 0.2 mm and a pencil-shaped taper of length 0.6 mm.
 The tip was sharp, but it dulled after operating the plasma over time, as indicated by a slight increase in breakdown voltage.

-The needle was concentric with a cylindrical glass-tube nozzle, which has an inside diameter D = 4 mm and an outside diameter of 6.35 mm.
+The needle was concentric with a cylindrical glass tube nozzle, with an inside diameter D = 4 mm and an outside diameter of 6.35 mm.
 The needle shaft was covered with a ceramic insulator tube, leaving a length L = 5.7 mm of the needle exposed to gas.
 Along this length, and at the tip itself, a glow can form.
 The nozzle was flush with the needle tip.

 We used pure helium, which was found in earlier tests to offer a lower breakdown voltage and more stability from the glow-to-arc transition, as compared to other gas mixtures [11].
-It is unattractive to add gases such as O_2 directly into the gas feed because this diminishes the production of radicals, presumably due to electron attachment inside the nozzle [15].
+It is unattractive to add gases such as $O_2$ directly into the gas feed because, contrary to what one might expect, this diminishes the production of radicals, presumably due to electron attachment inside the nozzle [15].
 For producing radicals in the gas phase, we rely on mixing air into the flow downstream of the nozzle.

 The needle electrode was powered by 7.17 MHz radio-frequency high voltage.
 To provide a return current, a grounded metal plate was positioned below the plastic Petri dish, as shown in the scale drawing of Fig. 1(b) and the sketch of Fig. 1(c).
+However, the discharge can be maintained even without the grounded metal plate, as might be the case for clinical applications.

 Clinical applications would require a compact portable generator, which should couple radio-frequency power efficiently to the plasma so that excessive voltages are not required to achieve breakdown.
-The generator setup we used, however, did not match efficiently to the high impedance of the plasma.
+The generator setup we used, however, was bulky and the network was unable to match efficiently to the high impedance of the plasma.
 Most of the radio-frequency power was deposited into cables or elsewhere in the network, and not in the plasma.
 Moreover, our needle and nozzle design is probably not optimal.
 As a result, attaining gas breakdown required a higher voltage of typically 600 V peak-to-peak, as compared to 200 V for another plasma needle setup [11].